Jurickson Profar Player Props: Rockies vs. Giants

-The Colorado Rockies, including Jurickson Profar (.220 slugging percentage in past 10 games, including zero homers), take on starter John Brebbia and the San Francisco Giants at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Jurickson Profar (.333 slugging percentage in past 10 games, including no homers), battle starting pitcher Logan Webb and the San Francisco Giants at Coors Field, Wednesday at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Royals.
+In his most recent appearance, he collected two extra-base hits (4-for-5 with a double, a triple and two RBI) against the Giants.

 Jurickson Profar Game Info & Props vs. the Giants